Stalks

 However, some critics have raised concerns about the safety, legality, and usability of the stalkless design, especially in scenarios such as roundabouts, parking lots, and emergencies.

-In the video below, Bjørn Nyland demonstrates the problems with stalkless design.
+In the video below, Bjørn Nyland demonstrates the problems with the stalkless design.

-The stalkless design is currently available in the new Model S, Model 3, and Model X, and we expect that Tesla will introduce a stalkless design in the Model Y soon.
+The stalkless design is currently available in the new Model S, Model 3, and Model X, and it is expected that Tesla will introduce a stalkless design in the Model Y soon.

 Most sold EVs globaly